-- Name-The operating system currently running. - Startup time-The date and time the operating system was started. - Locale-The language of the operating system. - Version-The operating system version, build number, and service pack release number. - Kernel-The Linux kernel currently running.
+- Name-The operating system currently running. - Startup time-The date and time the operating system was started. - Locale-The language of the operating system. - Version-The operating system version, build number, and service pack release number. - Registered user-The user the operating system is registered to. - Registered organization-The organization the organization is registered to. - Serial number-The serial number of the operating system.